LaReiter/LaReiter.github.io/_posts/2021-11-14-playful-life.md

 ## Gamifacation

 If you ever played a game (be it board or digital), you just might know the feeling.
 Hours gone by.
 Lots of amusement.
 Not a lot of worrying.
-It's like you escaped into some parallel realm, where the mundane problems and duties of everyday life ceased to exist.
-Once the illusion is broken, and you retire from the game after a few hours, life kicks in and you remember that you are baking potatoes in the oven.\
+It's like you escape into some parallel realm, where the mundane problems and duties of everyday life cease to exist.
+Once the illusion is broken, and you retire from the game, life kicks in and the smell of burnt food reminds you of the dinner you put in the oven a few hours ago. \
 The troubles are back.

 I admit, it's not like you are amused *all the time*.
 Even in a game, you just might fail.
 But I'm sure you agree, that if you do fail, you are more likely to keep pushing on - to press "try again" - compared to a failure outside the game.